• Skip to primary navigation

 • Soak diced red onion in water for 5-10 minutes to remove some of the spicy bite.
 Drain.

 • Cover with plastic wrap or store in an air-tight container.
 Refrigerate for at least 1 hour, best if overnight.
-When ready to serve, season to taste and garnish with remaining green onion.
+When ready to serve, stir once more and season to taste.

 Notes